karshkode/PowerProject/readme.md

-PowerProject utilizes a PowerShell file watcher (System.IO.FileSystemWatcher) and monitors a folder of choice to be able to project a PowerPoint presentation by simply dropping a file into it'srepository:
+PowerProject utilizes a PowerShell file watcher (System.IO.FileSystemWatcher) and monitors a folder of choice to be able to project a PowerPoint presentation by simply dropping a file into it's repository:

 * $watcher.Path: Path to folder where files are watched
 * $LogPath: Path to logs of session